-- 17.1 A player may play up a grade for another team from their school or a team that is in the same grade, for a maximum of two games only however the player must decide whether they play for their registered team or fill in for another team from their school on that night.
-The player may not play in both games. - 17.2 If a player is found to be playing a second game in the same night, that game will be forfeited (see #14 for further details).
+- 17.1 A player may play for another team from their school in a higher grade, for a maximum of two games only however the player must decide whether they play for their registered team or fill in for another team from their school on that night.
+The player may not play in both games. - 17.2 A player cannot play for a team in a lower grade than their registered team. - 17.3 If a player is found to be playing a second game in the same night, that game will be forfeited.